 Nowadays, many companies put as much pressure as possible on their employees in order to achieve high levels of performance, although this level of pressure often has the opposite effect in regards to the productivity of employees.
-Meanwhile, a large number of studies have shown that a positive work environment has an advantageous effect for everyone involved.
-Not only for the health of employees and their general sense of wellbeing, but the managers and overall productivity throughout the company can also benefit greatly from positive work environments.
+Meanwhile, many studies have shown that a positive work environment has an advantageous effect for all involved.
+Not only does this mean improved health for employees as well as managers, including a general sense of wellbeing, but the overall productivity throughout the company can also benefit greatly from positive work environments.

 Too Much Stress And Pressure Lead To Hidden Costs

 As the level of pressure increases within a company, employee health is increasingly suffering.
 More employee absences thus have a financial impact on the company’s profit.
 Dramatic figures have been published in the US.
 Every year, 550 million working days are lost due to too much stress as well as the health issues that are related to such high levels of stress.
 Hardly any company can afford such losses.

 Additionally, all businesses that have previously relied on a corporate culture of as much pressure as possible need to furthermore bear in mind that the loyalty of their employees is also suffering in such an environment.
 As a result, the number of voluntary job changes increases by up to 50 per cent.
 A voluntary job change from one company to the next is costly for the company that the employee leaves behind and can lead HR costs to unnecessarily skyrocket.

 There Is No Way Around A Positive Corporate Culture

 When asked, the vast majority of employees have even specified that their wellbeing at work was more important to them than any kind of non-monetary benefits, such as free fruit or a game room.
-If the employees in a company have a sincere interest in each other, support each other, inspire each other and treat each other with respect and this way of interacting with one another is also exemplified by the management team, the company as a whole is primed to succeed.
+If the employees in a company have a sincere interest in each other, support each other, inspire each other and treat each other with respect—and especially if this way of interacting with one another is also exemplified by the management team, the company as a whole is primed to succeed.